phonofidelic/movie-preview-page/README.md

   * A list of important links.
 * **Page footer**:
     * A footer that includes information about the fictional movie company “FS” and the pages webmaster.

+## Running with vite dev server
+This project uses [Yarn and Vite](https://vite.dev/guide/#getting-started) for hot-reloading during development.

+1. Install dependencies with `yarn`
+2. Run the dev server with `yarn dev`

+Alternatively, a VSCode extension such as [Live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) can be used to watch `index.html` for changes.